howardlau1999/howardlau1999/README.md

 - 🔭 I’m writing a book [Server Programming Guide](https://github.com/howardlau1999/server-programming-guide) (in Chinese)
 - 🌱 I’m currently researching on Parallel File System.
-- 💬 Ask me about RDMA, SPDK databases, Kubernetes, Linux, backend development, artificial intelligence
+- 💬 Ask me about RDMA, SPDK, databases, Kubernetes, Linux, backend development, artificial intelligence
 - 🤔 Thinking of arts meeting with computers, such as Computer Graphics, Game Development, Music Generation
 - 😄 I'm intrested in development in many aspects and eager to try new things
 - 💬 Talk with me in Cantonese (粤语, Native), Mandarin (普通话, Native), English (Fluent, TOEFL 108)